womeier/certicoqwasm-testing/README.md

 #### How to add new binaries for evaluation
 1) Create folder in `./evaluation/binaries/`, put binaries in it and a file `TESTS`
-2) Insert folder with short description in `./evaluation/benchmark.py` (don't forget trailing /)
+2) Insert folder with short description in `./evaluation/benchmark.py`
 3) Then you can run the benchmark with e.g. `cd evaluation && ./benchmark.py --engine=node --folder ./binaries/cps-feb-01-24/`
 4) Add expected result in file in `./evaluation/results`
 5) Provide sha of version to include in `./evaluation/evaluation.md`